Strength training builds more than muscles for women

 Alongside this, Dr. Wendy Suzuki, Professor of Neural Science and Psychology at New York University, explains that exercise is essential for maintaining a ‘big and fluffy’ healthy brain, given that the hippocampus, critical for long-term memory, and the prefrontal cortex, the area behind your forehead and important to shift-and focus attention, are highly responsive during exercise.

-Did you know that training during your period is more favourable than during luteal phase (being the last 13-15 days of your cycle) as your hormones are at their lowest, leading to a more resilient stress response.
+Although any training with proper form is beneficial, it may surprise you that training during your period is more favourable than during your luteal phase (being the last 13-15 days of your cycle) as your hormones are at their lowest, leading to a more resilient stress response.